Erzulie: Maîtresse Mambo Erzulie Fréda Dahomey

 Erzulie Fréda Dahomey, the Rada aspect of Erzulie, is the Haitian African spirit of love, beauty, jewelry, dancing, luxury, and flowers.
 She wears three wedding rings, one for each husband - Damballa, Agwe and Ogoun.
 Her symbol is a heart, her colors are pink, blue, white and gold, and her favorite offerings include jewelry, perfume, sweet cakes and liqueurs.
 Coquettish and very fond of beauty and finery, Erzulie Freda is femininity and compassion embodied, yet she also has a darker side; she is seen as jealous and spoiled and within some Vodoun circles is considered to be lazy.
 During ritual possession, she may enter the body of either a man or a woman.
 She enjoys the game of flirtation and seduces people without distinguishing between sexes.

 In Christian iconography she is often identified with the Mater Dolorosa, as well as another loa named Metres Ezili.
 She is conceived of as never able to attain her heart's most fervent desire.
 For this reason she always leaves a service in tears.
 Common syncretizations include Iyalorde Oxum, that is the goddess Oshun as she relates to the Yoruba goddess of erotic love, gold and femininity.

 Èrzulie Dantòr

-Erzulie Dantòr is the Queen of the Petro nation and the mother of "Ti Jean Petro", she is often depicted as a fearsome black woman, protectively holding "Ti Jean Petro" in her arms.
-She is a particularly fierce protector of women, children and the neglects of society.
-She is the lwa pwen, in contrast with Èrzuli Freda who will bless you with material riches, Èrzulie Dantòr will give you the Spiritual Knowledge needed to navigate through this material reality. Èrzulie Dantòr's wealth lasts and can be passed on from one generation to another, whereas Èrzuli Freda, in any of her jealous fits, can deprive you overnight of the gains she helped you to achieve.
+Erzulie Dantòr is a lwa of the Petro nation and is described as the mother of Ti Jean Petro.
+She is often depicted as a Black woman holding a child, a representation associated with protection.
+In Vodou belief, she is regarded as a protector of women, children, and marginalized individuals.
+She is also associated with lwa pwen, in contrast to Erzulie Freda, who is linked to material prosperity, while Erzulie Dantòr is associated with spiritual knowledge and guidance.

 She is often portrayed to resemble the Black Madonna of Częstochowa, as she is represented as being dark-skinned with two scars on her face.
 Her colors are red, black and blue.
 Her favourite offerings include black pigs, griot (seasoned fried pork), blood (seven stabs of the sword), and rum.

 Ti Jean Petro is her son and Jean Petro is her lover or husband.